Is your dog afraid of new people? Or maybe they’re not very new but your dog is still aggressive or fearful of them. Let’s get you some help!

 When: Schedule varies, please click here to see upcoming offerings.

-Where: About 8 miles South of Tumwater via I-5.
+Where: The majority of sessions will be held about 8 miles south of Tumwater via I-5.
 We will email directions once you’re registered and as class gets closer.
 Please note that there are not bathrooms at this facility, so please plan accordingly.

 Why: It’s almost impossible to avoid being around people when you have a dog.
 That’s why it’s so important to be able to invite friends over, or take your pup for a walk, or just visit the vet without worrying about how your dog is going to react.
 And when your dog is happier being around people, so are you.
 It’s a win-win!